azimuttapp/azimutt/public/blog/changelog-2022-09/article.md

 You can now create an account and save your project.
 You can keep it **local**, like now, and only metadata will be stored in Azimutt to manage project versions and migrations when needed.
 But you can also choose **remote** to upload it to Azimutt and then share it with other people and collaborate on a single reference.

 We also introduced paying plans when you share with more than 3 people as it's becoming a true professional tool.
-And as this were not enough, we reworked our public website and logo, let's say it hello:
+And as if this was not enough, we reworked our public website and logo, let's say hello to it:

 ![Azimutt logo]({{base_link}}/azimutt-logo.svg)